-Ideal operating range: may vary consistently according to environmental conditions.
+Ideal operating range: may vary consistently according to environmen-

-When a low battery condition is indicated, both, main and secondary, batteries must be changed altogether.
+When a low battery condition is indicated, both, main and secondary. batteries must be changed altogether www.argussecurity.it

 If the device is set with a message transmission period of 60 seconds.